UniFlow: A Unified Pixel Flow Tokenizer for Visual Understanding and Generation: More Qualitative Results

 \subsection{Visual Reconstruction}

 \paragraph{Image Reconstruction.} Fig. \ref{fig:vis_recon} illustrates UniFlow's exceptional static image reconstruction capabilities.
 Our method consistently generates reconstructions that are remarkably faithful to the original inputs, exhibiting sharp details, accurate textures, and precise color renditions, thereby outperforming other approaches.
 These results qualitatively validate the overall effectiveness of UniFlow in achieving high-fidelity image synthesis across diverse content.
+Fig. To further emphasize the performance gap between UniFlow and SD-VAE, more reconstruction visualizations are provided in Fig. \ref{fig:more_face_vis} and Fig. \ref{fig:more_text_vis}, where UniFlow’s superiority is consistently demonstrated.

 \paragraph{Zero-Shot Video Reconstruction.} In zero-shot video reconstruction, as depicted in Fig. \ref{fig:vis_video}, UniFlow demonstrates remarkable proficiency in maintaining temporal consistency and visual quality across video frames without explicit video training.
 The reconstructed sequences display stable object appearances and fluid motion, showcasing UniFlow's strong generalization and robustness in handling dynamic content.
 This performance underscores UniFlow's effectiveness in generating coherent visual representations in unseen video domains.